sladek/EPROM_EMU_NG_FW_2708/hardware/README.md

 <img title="" src="../pictures/Test_clips.jpg" alt="" width="83">

-and then attached to the RESET pin of the SBC.
+And then attached to the RESET pin of the SBC.